smm-h/jile/docs/How to make a new language installer.md

 public class MyMetaLanguage extends MetaLanguage
 ```

-Be sure to import `jile.nilex.MetaLanguage`.
+Be sure to import `jile.lingu.MetaLanguage`.

 ## 2. Set-up its LANGPATH and test files